 IT'S MORE FUN....OUTSIDE OF MANILA

-Another interesting thing is that to me, Manila is essentially a giant version of a Filipino barangay, or neighborhood - and in this sense it's quite impressive.
+To me, Manila is essentially a giant version of a Filipino barangay, or neighborhood - and in this sense it's quite impressive.
 I don't know of any other major city in the world that has preserved a sense of community on such a massive scale.
-It's a testament to the ultra-communal Filipino culture, which I'll touch on later.
+It's a testament to the incredibly social Philippine culture, which I'll touch on later.

 A "GOD FEARING" COUNTRY

 When I first arrived in the Philippines, the religiosity was overwhelming.
 I say this coming from a place like San Francisco in California, and Europeans certainly agree with me on this one.
 There are even churches in shopping malls in the Philippines.
 I remember being shocked to read a prominent sign in an elementary school that read: "We are a God fearing school".

 Such a bold religious statement, displayed in a public school - this was so fascinating to me!
 Europeans think the U.S. is overly religious, but it's nothing compared to here.